C FOR LIFE-ENDING DECISIONS

 All such problems and doubts should be resolved

-before any further steps are taken towards choosing death.
+before any final steps are taken towards choosing death.

 If such psychological consultants do their jobs well,